-Enviromental Horticulture Greenhouse/Nursery Compound
+Environmental Horticulture Greenhouse/Nursery Compound

 The greenhouse/nursery compound on campus has been in disrepair and neglect after 34+ years of operation.
 The unit still serves over 500 students yearly in a myriad of Environmental Horticultural classes, but has not had any significant capital improvements to the facility since the unit was built with the construction of the Lark Hall facility.
 Due to the delapidated conditons of this unit, serious safety issues have arisen, including student trip and slip hazards, structural collapse and other hazards associated with a glass enclosed compound.
-The compound is ill suited for the commerical cultural practices associated with the nursery operations.
+The compound is ill suited for the commerical cultural practices associated with the nursery operations such as planting, thinning, transplanting, potting, and other operations.
 The unit is in need of equipment associated with the nursery operations as well as the landscaping operations conducted on campus.